farwayer/mobx-decorators/README.md

 If `constValue` provided this value will be set every time setter called.
 You can also provide transform function.

+With `transformFn` function you can change value that will be set.

 ```js
 import {observable} from 'mobx'